topStrip1

 People manipulate others for all kinds of reasons.
 If you have been a victim of manipulation, try to remember that it is not a reflection of you or your character.
 Recognizing the signs of manipulation is the first step towards breaking free from a manipulative relationship and towards healing and growth.

 For more information on how therapy can help you recover from a manipulative relationship, give Lifebulb Therapy a call.
-We have therapists near you who can help.
+We have a qualified team of therapists near you who can help.

 Talk to us